 French writer Honoré de Balzac is most well known for his opus La Comédie Humaine.
 While he wrote plenty of other novels and plays, it is his observation of the human condition in la Comédie Humaine that really put him on the map.

 Rather than a novel, it is a collection of short stories containing 91 finished works, including a variety of stories, novels, and essays.

 It is the intrigue of the various aspects of life in France that makes for interesting reading, with Balzac tackling even topics considered “unsuitable” to provide real insights.

 The stories cover a broad range of topics from money, power, women, and society, set in the period after the French Revolution.

 Although Balzac was already a famous author at the time, the stories took a while to be translated into English, since it was considered improper for Victorian audiences in England.

 5. George Sand (1804 – 1876)

-One of the most popular writers in France in her lifetime is Amantine Lucile Aurore Dupin, better known as George Sand.
+One of the most popular female writers in France in her lifetime is Amantine Lucile Aurore Dupin, better known as George Sand.

 Choosing to wear male attire in public, she was a huge advocate for women’s rights and the working class.
 She even started her own newspaper, and her political writings brought her much attention.
 (She also openly had many famous lovers, including musician Frederic Chopin and actress Marie Dorval.)